ashleighdevito/final_project/README.md

 ### Deployment

-The entire repo is hosted on Heroku, and is able to be viewed publically.
+The webpage is deployed and hosted on Heroku, so it is able to be viewed publically.

 ## Appendix